-The Census Bureau is the cornerstone of the federal statistical system and the critical data resource for a vast array of local decision making in the public and private sectors.
-It is a irreplaceable resource.
-And, it’s in jeopardy.
+The Census Bureau is the cornerstone of the federal statistical system and the critical data resource for a vast array of local decision-making in the public and private sectors.
+It is an irreplaceable resource.
+And, it's in jeopardy.

 That was the message delivered by former Census Bureau chief John Thompson in his address at APA's 2017 Daniel Burnham Forum.

 Thompson noted the challenges faced during the 2010 count and he pointed to congressional funding decisions this year and next as vital to a successful 2020 Census.
 He called on planners and others who depend on a range of census data and products to make a vigorous case for the Census on Capitol Hill.